ENDTesters/Wipe-Audit-Tool/README.md

 No "return"/"enter" key handling during main program.
 *Workaround:*
-Use the mouse to click the "🔍 Audit" button.
+Use the mouse or tab navigation to activate the "🔍 Audit" button.

 ## Limitations
 💽 If multiple drives are detected, the program just provides a link to the portal.
 🗒️ Audit report can only be generated if the wipe is successful on a single-disk machine.
 🗒️ Audit reports are stored locally, not on the cloud.

 ## Changelog